Socialist Labour Party (UK): House of Commons

-At the 2001 general election, the party took about 3% of the vote in seats where it stood candidates.
+At the 2001 general election, the party took about 3% of the vote in seats it contested.

-The party received its highest share of the vote in an individual constituency at the 2005 general election, when it gained 14.2% of the votes cast in Glasgow North East.
+The party received its highest share of the vote to date, at any constituency at the 2005 general election, when it gained a 14.2% share of all the votes cast at Glasgow North East.

-The Socialist Labour Party did not contest the 2004 European Parliament election, but fielded a full list of candidates for England, Scotland and Wales in the 2009 European Parliament election, where it took 173,115 votes, or 1.1% of the national vote.
+The Socialist Labour Party did not contest the 2004 European Parliament election, but fielded a full list of candidates for England, Scotland and Wales at the 2009 European Parliament election, where it took 173,115 votes, or a 1.1% share of the vote nationwide.

 2010 United Kingdom general election

-The Socialist Labour Party ran 23 candidates in the 2010 general election, who received a total of 7,196 votes, less than 0.1% of the UK national vote.
-All lost their deposits.
+The Socialist Labour Party ran 23 candidates at the 2010 UK general election, who received a total of 7,196 votes, less than a 0.1% share of the overall vote.
+All candidates lost their deposits.
 The best results were those of Kai Andersen in Liverpool West Derby (614 votes - 1.7%) and Ken Capstick in Barnsley East (601 votes - 1.6%).
-In the local elections held on the same day, Andersen also received 244 votes (4.2%) in the Croxteth ward of Liverpool and in 2012 received 410 votes (14.76%) coming second in the same ward.
+At the local elections held on the same day, Andersen also received 244 votes (4.2%) in the Croxteth ward of Liverpool and in 2012 received 410 votes (14.76%) finishing in second place in the same ward.

 2011 Scottish Parliament general election

 The Socialist Labour Party contested all electoral regions of the Scottish Parliament in 2011, increasing its share of the vote from 0.7% in 2007 to 0.9%.
 Most other political parties saw a decrease in their vote share due to the landslide victory by the Scottish National Party (SNP).
-The SLP beat all other left-wing opposition for the first time, as well as parties like the British National Party (BNP).
+The SLP beat all other left-wing opposition for the first time, as well as far-right parties like the British National Party (BNP).

 2011 National Assembly for Wales election

-The Socialist Labour Party increased its share of the vote from 1.2% in 2007 to 2.4%, giving the SLP the second biggest percentage gain of the total votes cast in the election.
-It outperformed other small left-wing parties as well as the BNP.
-The SLP also received more votes than the Wales Green Party in two of the five regions of Wales.
+The Socialist Labour Party doubled its share of the vote from 1.2% in 2007 to 2.4% in 2011, giving the SLP the second-biggest percentage gain of the total votes cast in the election.
+It outperformed other small left-wing parties as well as the far-right BNP.
+The SLP also received more votes than the Welsh Green Party in two of the five regions of Wales.

-At the local elections on the same day the SLPs Kenny Spain received 251 votes (27%) coming second in the Rossmore ward of Cheshire West and Chester.
+At the 2011 local elections on the same day, the SLP's Kenny Spain received 251 votes (equivalent to a 27% share) finishing in second place at the Rossmore ward of Cheshire West and Chester.

 UK local elections 2014

-Although the SLPs three councillors, defectors from Labour in the Borough of Barking and Dagenham, lost their seats, the party's vote in the local elections of 22 May showed an upward trend.
+Although the SLP's three councillors, defectors from Labour in the Borough of Barking and Dagenham, lost their seats, the party's vote in the local elections of 22 May showed an upward trend.
 Its highest votes were polled in Barnsley where Terry Robinson received 105 votes (8.5%) in Worsborough ward while Frank Watson received 178 (9%) in Stairfoot.
 Elsewhere, John Tyrrell received 392 votes (6.6%) in Birmingham's Handsworth Wood ward while Barbara Bryan received 129 (6.3%) in the Linacre ward of Sefton.